ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/change-vector.markdown

+﻿# Change Vector

+### What is a change vector?
+Change vectors are RavenDB implementation of the [Vector clock](https://en.wikipedia.org/wiki/Vector_clock) concept.
+They give us partial order over modifications of documents in a RavenDB cluster.

+### What are change vectors constructed from?
+A change vector is constructed from entries, one per database this vector was modified upon.
+It looks like this:
+`[A:1-0tIXNUeUckSe73dUR6rjrA, B:7-kSXfVRAkKEmffZpyfkd+Zw]`
+This change vector is constructed from two entries,
+`A:1-0tIXNUeUckSe73dUR6rjrA` and `B:7-kSXfVRAkKEmffZpyfkd+Zw`.
+Each entry has the following structure `Node tag`:`ETag`-`Database ID`, so `A:1-0tIXNUeUckSe73dUR6rjrA` means that the document was modified on node `A` its local `ETag` is `1` and the database ID is `0tIXNUeUckSe73dUR6rjrA`.
+An `ETag` is a value that is scoped to a database instance on a particular node and is gurantee to always increase.
+It is used internally for many purposes and is the natural sort order for many operations (indexing, replication, ETL, etc).
+The database ID is used for cases where the node tag is not unique, which could happen when using external replication or restoring from backup.

+### How are change vector used to determine order?
+Given two change vectors `X` and `Y` we would say that `X` >= `Y` if foreach entry of `X` the value of the ETag is greater or equal to the corresponding entry in `Y` and `Y` has no entries that `X` doesn't have.
+The same goes for <= we would say that `X` <= `Y` if foreach entry of `X` the value of the ETag is smaller or equal to the corresponding entry in `Y` and `X` has no entries that `Y` doesn't have.
+We would say that `X` <> `Y` (no order or conflicted) if `X` has an entry with a higher ETag value than `Y` and `Y` has a different entry where its ETag value is greater than X.

-﻿# Concurrency control & change vectors
+## Concurrency control & change vectors

 RavenDB defines some simple rules to determine how to handle concurrent operations on the same document across the cluster.
-It uses the document's [change vector](../../glossary/change-vector).
+It uses the document's change vector.
 This allows RavenDB to detect concurrency issues when writing to a document and conflicts when the document has been concurrently modified on different nodes during network partition.

 Every document in RavenDB has a corresponding change vector.
 This change vector is updated by RavenDB every time the document is changed.
 This happens when on document creation and any modification (such as `PUT`, `PATCH`, etc).
 A delete operation will also cause RavenDB to update the document change vector, however, at that point the change vector will belong to the document tombstone (since the document itself has already been deleted).

-A change vector is present in the document's metadata (`@metadata.@change-vector`) and typically looks like this: `A:1-0tIXNUeUckSe73dUR6rjrA, B:7-kSXfVRAkKEmffZpyfkd+Zw`.
+A change vector is present in the document's metadata (`@metadata.@change-vector`) and typically looks like this: `[A:1-0tIXNUeUckSe73dUR6rjrA, B:7-kSXfVRAkKEmffZpyfkd+Zw]`.
 Each time a document is updated, the server will update the change vector.
 This is mostly used internally inside RavenDB for many purposes (conflict detection, deciding what documents a particular subscription already seen, what send to an ETL destination, etc) but can also be very useful for clients.